All Episodes

 In America today, eating steak equals heart disease.

-Eating steak equals high cholesterol, just what people think.
+Eating steak equals high cholesterol.

 No evidence for it.

-People have eaten nothing but beef all their lives, have normal cholesterol below normal triglycerides, and it ticks the doctors off, but I'm one of them.
+People have eaten nothing but beef all their lives, have normal cholesterol, below normal triglycerides, and it ticks the doctors off, but I'm one of them.

-Uh just struck me how easy it is to create these public conceptions, which are often misconceptions.
+It just struck me how easy it is to create these public conceptions, which are often misconceptions.

-He didn't he didn't have any stake.
+He didn't have any steak.

 And I don't think the guy was worried about liability.